 2) 3 of the 5 classes must be SPAN courses, and the remaining 2 courses could be in Portuguese or from History and Sociology, International Affairs, or Literature, Media, and Communication.

-3) No more than three hours of special topic courses can be counted for the minor.
+3) No more than 3 credits of special topic courses can be counted for the minor.
 Special Topics courses must be approved by the minor advisor and have significant LAT content.

 4) Students must take a minimum of 9 credits of 3000/4000-level SPAN coursework from the following list: